Tarostar/MixPlayer/README.md

 Basic information about the song playing is also presented.

 The current time and date is always presented at the top, along with a simple timer in square brackets that counts how long the app has been running.

+# Eperimental Features

+When playing a song/sound it is possible to write associated text for your own notes, lyrics, etc. This can be done in the app and is remembered between sessions.
+The text is stored in the mobile or PC's app data folder or the users home folder.
+Each song gets its own text file with the same name as the song.

+It is also possible to add images that will be displayed in the player.
+These must be named the same as the mp3 file (minus the extension) and placed in the same folder as the text files.
+When the song is reloaded the image should be displayed.